Nadwine/tci-pr/README.md

 the ./dist folder is the production bundle of the application

+# known issues
-sharp package might error upon nmp install:  npm install --unsafe-perm
+sharp package might error upon nmp install:  "npm install --unsafe-perm" may work Also package version and node combo had to be exact node 14.17.6 and sharp 0.29.1